blachlylab/intervaltree/README.txt

 A classic Red-Black tree is not included but would be welcomed.

-In addition to the package module itself, which includes a "BasicInterval" struct, the package includes 3 sub-modules, one for each of the tree types listed above:
+In addition to the package module itself, which includes a "BasicInterval" struct and an "overlaps" function, the package includes 3 sub-modules, one for each of the tree types listed above:

 intervaltree.avltree
 intervaltree.splaytree